|

 from all over central Scotland and further afield.

-There was a spittal in the east of the parish.
+p.431 There was a spittal in the east of the parish.

-Means of Communication Rutherglen is the
+p.437 Means of Communication Rutherglen

-is further away.
+which is further away.

 The Glasgow - Hamilton and Glasgow - Muirkirk turnpikes